 It’s no secret that having an accident while riding a motorcycle is far more dangerous than being in a car accident.
 More than 80% of all reported motorcycle crashes result in injury or death, according to the National Highway Transportation Safety Administration.

 According to government data, motorcycles make up only 3 percent of registered vehicles but accounted for 15% of all traffic fatalities in 2017.
-Fatalities among riders and passengers has more than doubled since 1997.
+Fatalities among riders and passengers have more than doubled since 1997.

 There are some things you can do to improve your safety while riding a bike.
-By far, the most important thing is to ALWAYS wear a helmet.
+By far, the most important thing is to always wear a helmet.

 Here is some information to help you pick the right helmet:

 According to the National Safety Council, here are other things you can do in addition to wearing a helmet.

 - According to the National Safety Council, here are other things you can do in addition to wearing a helmet.

 - Choose a bike that fits you; "supersport bikes" have driver death rates about four times that of cruisers or standard bikes, according to the Insurance Institute for Highway Safety